 The beach is named for the nearby site of Kommos, an archaeological Minoan ruin that is not open to the public (though you can catch a glimpse of the site while walking on the beach).
 As this beach is more open, it’s a perfect place to watch the sunset, maybe with a drink in hand from one of the beach taverns.

 - Tymbaki Beach, Heraklion

 - Krios Beach, Chania

-What do I need for these crete beaches?
+What do I need to Visit These crete beaches?

 Of course, you need to throw your bathing suit, flip-flops, and travel towel in your beach essentials bag.
 However many of the beaches mentioned involve a hike down rocky paths.
 It’s advisable to put a pair of sneakers in your Greek rental car or on the 4×4 so you can throw them on if needed for a hike!

 It should also be noted that many of the best beaches in Crete don’t have restaurants or convenience stores near them, so you should be prepared with snacks and water to stay hydrated.